Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uSmcOHo6Mkw.md

 ### Transcript

-> yeah it is about that time we could probably start wrapping up my hellofresh is sitting outside my door i haven't picked it up yet but i will grab it in a minute your hella fresh is turning hella sour yeah very good
+> yeah it is about that time we could probably start wrapping up my hellofresh is sitting outside my door I haven't picked it up yet but I will grab it in a minute your hella fresh is turning hella sour yeah very good
 >
 > [Laughter]
 >